 And all of the above brands make high-quality point-and-shoots.

 The major advantage to sticking with these brands is that they’ve been at this for a long time.
 They’re not likely to go out of business (leaving you with a bunch of equipment you can’t sell off, upgrade, or repair).
 They also have higher resale value.
 And if you stick with Canon or Nikon for SLR cameras, you’ll have a large selection of accessories to choose from — both name brand, and aftermarket.

 Here are our picks for the following types of cameras:

 Nikon D3400 – With a great sensor, 24 megapixels, and video capability, this camera packs in a lot for the lower price tag.
-At under $500, you can get both the camera and an 18-55 “kit” lens at B&H Photo.
+At under $400, you can get both the camera and an 18-55 “kit” lens on Amazon.

-Canon Rebel T6 – Canon’s Rebel series is a great place to start, with several different camera bodies starting at a low and ending at a moderate price point.
-The T6 with an 18-55 lens is similar to the Nikon entry-level DSLR above, and also less than $500 at B&H.
+Canon Rebel T7i – Canon’s Rebel series is a great place to start, with several different camera bodies starting at a low and ending at a moderate price point.
+The T7i also has a 24 megapixel sensor, and an advanced auto-focus system.
+With a great 18-135 zoom lens included, it’s a little more than the Nikon entry-level DSLR above, at around $900 on Amazon.

 Canon 5D Mark IV – This is one of the most popular cameras among professional photographers, for good reason.
 It’s a solid workhorse, with 30 megapixels, great video capabilities, and all of speed, bells and whistles of a professional camera.
 You can get one – without a lens – for about $3,000.